cloudnativetrainings/trainings/kkp_fundamentals/03-master-dns-setup/README.md

 ## Verify SSL Certificate

-Test if server is reachable by `https://`, which will validate that cert-manager created a valid SSL certificate:
+Test, if server is reachable by `https://` which will validate that cert-manager created a valid SSL certificate:
 ```bash
 curl https://kubermatic.$DNS_ZONE.loodse.training
 ```